LucaScalam/lora_ns3/README.md

 The lora module added to ns3 was a design done by Davide Magrin on his Master Thesis: “Network level performances of a LoRa system”

+There is a file called LoRaWAN_presentation.pdf which contains all the slides used for the presentation of the final project.